 We originally had DeMarini’s CF Zen in the drop 8 as the winner of this section.
 However, the bat was deemed illegal by USSSA and several other leagues.
 As such, it probably does not deserve a strong recommendation.

 The drop 8 CAT 7, however, does.
-The at is dynamite for all the same reasons the drop 5 bat is awesome.
+The at is dynamite for all the same reasons the drop 5 bat is incredible.
 Expect a smooth swing and a beautiful ping.
-The bat sings when it is hit well and it really benefits the player who has good bat speed.
-The barrel is a good size and the balance is managable but by not means light.
+The bat swings well, and it benefits the player who has good bat speed.
+The barrel is a right size, and the balance is manageable but by no means light.
 See our 2017 Marucci CAT 7 review.

 3. DeMarini Voodoo Drop 9

-DeMarini’s Voodoo 2 5/8 big barrel bat is our favorite drop 9 of the bunch, in part because the balanced two piece hybrid is a great smooth swing with that hot out of the wrapper aluminum from DeMarini we have grown to love.
+DeMarini’s Voodoo 2 5/8 big barrel bat is our favorite drop 9 of the bunch, in part because the balanced two-piece hybrid is a fabulous smooth swing with that hot out of the wrapper aluminum from DeMarini we have grown to love.
 Collegiate teams that swing DeMarini almost always tend toward the Voodoo over the CF Series.

-The other part of the reason we think it is the best drop 9 big barrel today is because it is just about the only one.
+The other part of the reason we think it is the best drop 9 big barrel today is that it is just about the only one.
 Most other brands offer a drop 10 or a drop 8.
-A two piece hybrid in a drop 10 or drop 8, though, is difficult to find, too.
+A two-piece hybrid in a drop 10 or drop 8, though, is difficult to find, too.
 Hence the reason the DeMarini Voodoo dominates the space.
 See our 2017 DeMarini Voodoo review.

 4. Easton Beast Drop 10 2 5/8 or 2 3/4

-No bat space in the baseball bat market is more competitive, save BBCOR, than the drop 10 big barrel space.
-There are literally a half dozen or more great choices in this exact space.
-We chose the Easton MAKO Beast as our best big barrel drop 10 for its barrel size, balance weight and great performance.
+No bat space in the baseball bat market is more competitive, save BBCOR than the drop 10 big barrel space.
+There are a half dozen or more great choices in this exact space.
+We chose the Easton MAKO Beast as our best big barrel drop 10 for its barrel size, balance weight, and high performance.
 Every single player who used the bat sang it’s praises.

 5. Rawlings VELO Drop 12

 Like the drop 9 section, there are not a ton of bats competing in the drop 12 space.
-Most drop 12 bats are made for the Junior Big Barrel divisions which come in shorter sizes between 26, and possibly 29 inches.
+Most drop 12 bats are for the Junior Big Barrel divisions, which come in shorter sizes between 26 and possibly 29 inches.
 We dedicate an entire page to those best junior barrel baseball bats.

 In the Big Barrel, a.k.a.
-Senior Barrel, realm, there are only a few that really compete with bats longer than 28 inches.
+Senior Barrel, realm, there are only a few that compete with bats longer than 28 inches.
 One favorite of ours is the 2017 Rawlings Composite VELO.
-This bat is unlike any other in the VELO line, as instead of a single piece hybrid, it is a two piece composite bat.
-It comes in a 2 3/4 only, but has a super light swing weight.
-Reviews of last year’s model were not stelllar, due to some durability issues on some early releases.
+This bat is unlike any other in the VELO line, as instead of a single piece hybrid, it is a two-piece composite bat.
+It comes in a 2 3/4 only but has a super light swing weight.
+Reviews of last year’s model were not stellar, due to some durability issues on some early releases.
 But the 2017 model claims to have fixed that, and our players have had great success with the drop 12 VELO.
 See our 2017 Rawlings VELO review.